Punvireakroth/Web-Development-Progress/JAVASCRIPT-II/README.md

 ## Trace the silence error

 We can use `console.log()` to print out whether this is what we expected or not?

+To use console log we can follow these steps:

+- Print out the varaible and argument to see whether it is as what we expected
+- Then if values are correct but still error we can move to the logic part
+- If we find the error solve those error.